aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/semantic-versioning.md

 Inputs:

 - All role input variables follow SemVer.
-  - Any breaking changes will at a minimum be communicated with a deprecation notice for 6 months before being removed.
+  - Any breaking changes will, at a minimum, be communicated with a deprecation notice for 6 months.

 Outputs: